Maliek2/getting-started-with-devextreme-tabs/README.md

-# getting-started-with-devextreme-tabs
+# Getting Started with DevExtreme Tabs

-This repository stores the source code for the Getting Started with DevExtreme Tabs tutorial.
+This repository stores the source code for the following tutorial: [Getting Started with Tabs](https://js.devexpress.com/Documentation/Guide/UI_Components/Tabs/Getting_Started_with_Tabs/).